rasz77/CSC365-DSA/README.md

 ‭and confidence thresholds allow filtering significant relationships among symptoms.‬ ‭Parameter Selection‬
-‭Parameter values were chosen based on the dataset size and the nature of adverse event data‬ ‭and the results of running on different values beforehand:‬ -Minimum Support‬‭ = 0.01‬(This ensures only symptoms appearing in at least 1% of all reports (~1.6 million records)‬ ‭ are considered.)‬
+‭Parameter values were chosen based on the dataset size and the nature of adverse event data‬ ‭and the results of running on different values beforehand:
+‬
+-Minimum Support‬‭ = 0.01‬(This ensures only symptoms appearing in at least 1% of all reports (~1.6 million records)‬ ‭ are considered.)‬
 -Minimum Confidence‬‭ = 0.05‬